shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/create-an-amm-on-avalanche.md

 }
 ```

 This completes the smart contract implementation part.
-Now we will deploy it on the Fuji C-Chain tesnet.
+Now we will deploy it on the Fuji C-Chain testnet.

 # Deploying the smart contract